SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 When to Use Assertions
 ~~~~~~~~~~~~~~~~~~~~~~

-Use an assert whenever a condition has the potential to be false,
+Use an assertion whenever a condition has the potential to be false,
 but must *definitely* be true in order for your code to continue execution.
 Suitable scenarios for an assertion check include: